Understand Security and Authentication

 - Information about mobile policies that the connected app can enforce (optional)

 Salesforce Mobile SDK apps use connected apps to access Salesforce OAuth services and to call Salesforce REST APIs.

 - Server side—Define scope permissions in a connected app on the Salesforce server.
-These settings determine which scopes client apps, such as Mobile SDK apps, can request.
+These settings determine which levels of access client apps, such as Mobile SDK apps, can request.
 At a minimum, configure your connected app OAuth settings to match what’s specified in your code.
 For most apps, refresh_token, web, and api are sufficient.

-- Client side—Define scope requests in your Mobile SDK app.
+- Client side—Specify scope requests in your Mobile SDK app.
 Client scope requests must be a subset of the connected app’s scope permissions.